fenago/ml-scikit-keras-tensorflow/labs/lab_3.md

 ^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch03.html#idm45728488324168-marker){.totri-footnote}^
 Shuffling may be a bad idea in some contexts---for example, if you are working on time series data (such as stock market prices or weather conditions).
-We will explore this in the next chapters.
+We will explore this in the next labs.

 ^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch03.html#idm45728485976232-marker){.totri-footnote}^
 But remember that our brain is a fantastic pattern recognition system,